Powered by SchoolDash

 Environment: Excellent.
 Air pollution, traffic accidents and crime are all very low.

 Progress: Above average.
-Up to age 16 it is above average, while at ages 16-18 it is below average.
+Progress up to the ages of 16 and 18 are both above average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Attainment: Above average.
-Up to age 16 it is above average, while at ages 16-18 it is about average.
+Up to age 16 it is about average, while at ages 16-18 it is above average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Destinations: About average.
 The proportion of students going on to education or training at 16 is quite high, while at 18 (allowing for attainment) it is quite low.
 Show details